eastmaels/steemblog.github.io/_posts/account/justyy/2018-10-13_justyy-has-completed-the-hacktoberfest-challenge.md

 - - -

-This page is synchronized from the post: [@justyy has completed the Hacktoberfest challenge!](https://steemit.com/@justyy/justyy-has-completed-the-hacktoberfest-challenge)
+This page is synchronized from the post: ['@justyy has completed the Hacktoberfest challenge!'](https://steemit.com/@justyy/justyy-has-completed-the-hacktoberfest-challenge)